 Provided you have submitted all required information and met all financial aid general eligibility criteria, your financial aid award will be credited to your student account at the beginning of each semester.

-If the total amount of your award for the semester exceeds your tuition, fees, campus housing, NSU health insurance, and meal plan costs (if applicable) for the semester, you may receive a check or direct deposit for the excess funds from the University Bursar's Office.
+If the total amount of your award for the semester exceeds your tuition, fees, campus housing, NSU health insurance, and meal plan costs (if applicable) for the semester, you may receive a check, direct deposit, or credit/gift card refund for the excess funds from the University Bursar's Office based on your form of payment.
 To receive excess funds as a direct deposit to your checking account, please download the Direct Deposit Authorization and submit the completed form to the Office of the University Bursar as directed on the form.
 Your refund will generally be issued within 10 business days.
 However, due to bank holidays (Independence Day, Christmas Day, and New Year's Day) and year-end closings on June 30 (fiscal year-end closing) and December 31 (calendar year-end closing), refunds will not be processed before the first week of July for the summer semester and the first week of January for the winter semester.
 Students should make arrangements to pay for living expenses and any other applicable expenses before excess funds are issued.

 The Bookstore Advance Purchase Program (BAPP) allows financial aid recipients to use their approved financial aid funds in excess of the charges on their student account to purchase books and supplies from the NSU Bookstore before their scheduled disbursement date.